List of Sword Art Online characters: Kirito

 Several months later, Kazuto is recruited by Kikuoka to investigate a serial killer known as Death Gun, a "player" in the game Gun Gale Online.
 GGO players are being killed by him in the game, which has led to their deaths in the real world.
 Kirito enters GGO and meets Sinon, who believes he's a girl due to his avatar, but she later discovers his true gender.
 Despite so, she continues to help Kirito prepare for the next Bullet of Bullets, which is where Death Gun is subjected to appear.
-However when the two first meet, Kirito discovers that Death Gun is a former member of Laughing Coffin.
-The BoB began, and Kirito learns of Sinon's past.
+However, when the two first meet, Kirito discovers that Death Gun is a former member of Laughing Coffin.
+The BoB begins, and Kirito learns of Sinon's past.
 After most of the other players have been taken out, Kirito and Sinon team-up to devise a plan to take down Death Gun.
 Kirito deduces Death Gun's method of killing and faces him in a battle, winning.
 He warns Sinon to be careful as he logs out.
-Once he did so, he rushed over to Shino Asada's (Sinon's real life identity) house and saves her from the Death Gun killer on the reality side, Kyoji Shinkawa.
-The two reconvene with Kikuoka, who then also discover that there was one last person in the Death Gun group...
-Atsushi Kanomoto, otherwise known as Johnny Black, and the last known surviving member of Laughing Coffin.
+Once he does so, he rushes over to Shino Asada's (Sinon's real life identity) house and saves her from the Death Gun killer on the reality side, Kyoji Shinkawa.
+The two reconvene with Kikuoka, who then also discover that there was one last person in the Death Gun group: Atsushi Kanomoto, otherwise known as Johnny Black, and the last known surviving member of Laughing Coffin.

 Later, Kazuto agrees to work with the company Rath in testing out their new full-dive system, the Soul Translator.
 The STL reads the Fluctlights in the human brain and transports them to a highly advanced AI world, the Underworld.
 In the Underworld, Kirito has no memories of reality while he dives, and cannot take any memories with him when he exits.
-After explaining the job to Asuna and Shino, he asks Asuna to go to America with him in an effort to witness the true embarking of full-dive technology, which she agreed.
+After explaining the job to Asuna and Shino, he asks Asuna to go to America with him in an effort to witness the true embarking of full-dive technology, to which she agrees.
 However, they are ambushed by Johnny Black, who puts Kirito into a coma.
 After being diagnosed with brain damage, Kazuto is taken by Kikuoka and the Japanese government to the Ocean Turtle, a base out at sea run by Rath.
 There, they put him into a dive into the Underworld with his memories of reality intact in order to buy them time for them to treat his brain damage.